Pmeiring/globalsignif_exo23017/README.md

 For the git-key, follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) to generate the key.
 Then upload the key contents on your github page --> Settings --> SSH and GPG keys --> New SSH key.

 For the voms-proxy, use the above quick-start guide ("Setting up your proxy certificates").
-Basically, there is already a script on CMS Connect that copies the your voms key from the ~/.globus folder on lxplus, so you can simply use that.
+Basically, there is already a script on CMS Connect that copies the voms key from your ```~/.globus``` folder on lxplus, so you can simply use that.

 **Be sure to activate it as usual:**
 ```